mouadbra/multimodal-app/readme.md

 # Multi-Modal AI Pipeline & Evaluation System

 Process audio, generate images, analyze them, and evaluate quality at scale.
-Speak a prompt, watch it become an image via FLUX, then hear the AI describe it back to you — and run evaluation batches to measure quality over time.
+Speak a prompt, watch it become an image via FLUX, then hear the AI describe it back to you,   and run evaluation batches to measure quality over time.

 ## Overview